 Bishop Joshua serves as the Prior of our Community.
 A man of many hats, Joshua holds numerous degrees, spanning the fields of liberal arts, religious studies, and healthcare broadly.
 Joshua is credentialed as a Licensed Clinical Professional Counselor (LCPC), as a Registered Nurse (RN), as a Board Certified Chaplain (BCC), and as a Clinical Pastoral Education Supervisor (Dipl./CPES).

-Ordained in 2016, Bishop Joshua holds a Master of Arts in Religion (M.A.R.) from Graceland University, a Doctor of Ministry (D.Min) from the Graduate Institute of the College of Pastoral Supervision and Psychotherapy, and a Doctor of Healthcare Administration (D.H.A.) from the Virginia University of Lynchburg.
+Ordained in 2016, Bishop Joshua holds a Master of Arts in Religion (M.A.R.) from Graceland University, a Master of Arts (M.A.) in Counseling from Central Seminary, and a Doctor of Ministry (D.Min) from the Graduate Institute of the College of Pastoral Supervision and Psychotherapy.
+He holds further academic preparation in areas outside of theology and religion, including a Master of Science in Nursing (M.S.N.) from Herzing University and a Doctor of Healthcare Administration (D.H.A.) from the Virginia University of Lynchburg.
 Joshua completed an extended residency in Clinical Pastoral Education at the University of Kansas Hospital in Kansas City, and has served in several posts in congregational ministry, from senior clergy to membership coordinator, in addition to garnering extensive experiences in religious non-profit administration.
 Beyond the confines of his Christian formation, Joshua has also trained extensively in the Zen Buddhist tradition, where he has been recognized as a Zen Master and lineage holder.

 Joshua is currently the Director of Health Services for a Catholic University in Kansas City and an Assistant Professor of Counseling at a historically Baptist Seminary.
 He is the author of several books on contemplative spirituality, which have been translated and published internationally in Dutch, German, Romanian, and Spanish.
 He is a frequent blogger and can we found online at www.drjrp.com.